Néstor Almendros: Early life

-Néstor Almendros Cuyás was born in Barcelona, Spain, but at the age of 18, he moved to Cuba to join his exiled anti-Francisco Franco father.
-In Havana, he wrote film reviews.
-Then, he went on to study in Rome at the Centro Sperimentale di Cinematografia.
+Almendros was born in Barcelona, Spain.

+At the age of 18, he moved to Cuba to join his exiled anti-Francisco Franco father.
+While staying in Havana, he wrote film reviews.

+Almendros then went on to study film in Rome at the Centro Sperimentale di Cinematografia.

 He directed six shorts in Cuba and two in New York City.

 Career

 Early career

-After the 1959 Cuban Revolution, he returned and made several documentaries for the Castro regime.
-But, after two of his shorts (Gente en la playa and La tumba francesa) were banned, he moved to Paris.
+After the Cuban Revolution ended in 1959, Almendros returned to Spain and made several documentaries about the Castro regime.
+But after two of his shorts (Gente en la playa and La tumba francesa) were banned, he moved to Paris.

-France
+French New Wave

-Starting in 1964, he became the favorite collaborator of French New Wave director Éric Rohmer.
-In the early seventies, he also started working with François Truffaut, Barbet Schroeder and other directors.
+Almemdros became the favorite collaborator of French New Wave director Éric Rohmer.
+In the early 70s, he also started working with François Truffaut, Barbet Schroeder and other directors.

-Almendros’ collaborations with Rohmer would prove particularly fruitful, and are considered amongst the finest works of both men.
-These include the four feature length works from Rohmer’s Six Moral Tales series, La Collectionneuse (1967), My Night at Maud’s (1969), Claire’s Knee (1970), and Love in the Afternoon (1972), in addition to La Marquise d'O...
-(1976), Perceval le Gallois (1978), and Pauline at the Beach (1983).

-Hollywood
+Hollywood career

-Almendros began his Hollywood career with Days of Heaven (1978), written and directed by Terrence Malick, who admired Almendros' work on Truffaut’s The Wild Child (1970).
+Director Terrence Malick admired Almendros' work on Truffaut’s The Wild Child (1970), prompting him to hire Almendros to shoot Days of Heaven (1978), for which he won the Academy Award for Best Cinematography.

 Almendros was impressed by Malick's knowledge of photography and his willingness to use little studio lighting.
 The film's cinematography was modeled after silent films, which often used natural light.
-In 1979, Almendros won the Academy Award for Best Cinematography for Days of Heaven.

-Almendros received three further Academy Award nominations for his work on Kramer vs. Kramer (1979), The Blue Lagoon (1980) and Sophie's Choice (1982), making him the most nominated Spanish person in Academy history as of the 93rd Academy Awards in 2021.

-Almendros was the cinematographer for the John Lennon documentary, Imagine: John Lennon (1988), directed by Andrew Solt.
+Along with three other nominations for Best Cinematography, Almendros became the Spanish person with the most nominations in Academy history.

 Later career

-In his later years, Almendros co-directed two documentaries about the human rights situation in Cuba: Mauvaise Conduite (1984) (Improper Conduct) about the persecution of gay people in Cuba; and Nadie escuchaba (Nobody Was Listening), about the alleged arrest, imprisonment and torture of former comrades of Fidel Castro.
-He also shot several prestigious advertisements for Giorgio Armani (directed by Martin Scorsese), Calvin Klein (directed by Richard Avedon) and Freixenet.
+In his later years, Almendros co-directed two documentaries about the human rights situation in Cuba: Improper Conduct (1984) about the persecution of gay people in the country; and Nadie escuchaba (Nobody Listened), about the alleged arrest, imprisonment and torture of former comrades of Fidel Castro.

+Almendros also shot several prestigious advertisements for Giorgio Armani (directed by Martin Scorsese), Calvin Klein (directed by Richard Avedon) and Freixenet.